St Mary's Church, Tartu: Soviet occupation

 After World War II, the occupying Soviets denied the congregation access to the church or permission to restore the building.
 In 1956, the Tartu city authorities gave the ruins of the church building to the Estonian Agricultural Academy and a gym was built instead, designed by I. Kalmet.
 The two remaining stone floors of the tower were demolished.

 In the tower zone, the walls were also demolished to the same height as the church walls, and the four massive feet of the tower were demolished to the foundation.
 According to modern recollections, students were used in the demolition work.
 A two-storey building adjacent to the main facade of the church building was constructed, with smaller exercise rooms, laundry rooms, classrooms and a boiler room.
 The sports complex was completed in 1961.

 Between 1941 and 1948, the congregation used St John's Church and the Tartu University Church, but then moved into St Peter's Church in 1948 where it remained till 1997.
 In December 1997, a church hall was erected in the former camp hall, which was consecrated at the beginning of Advent and was used as a worship room.
 The church hall was intended to be used as a temporary solution until its church was returned and restored.
 Due to the delay in the return of the church, the parish church hall remained the site of worship services for 13 years.

 Return

 In December 2008, the church was returned to the Estonian Evangelical Lutheran Church, but the actual transfer of the premises to the congregation took place only after the university's new gym was completed on August 15, 2009.
 The congregation provided essential equipment and converted the former gym into a temporary church space.
 As such, the church could be used for services, church concerts and other appropriate purposes until the restoration project is completed and re-construction begins.
-As of February 2022, the church bell tower is being reconstructed.
+The church towers rebuilding began in 2021.
+As of February 2022, the church bell tower was being reconstructed.
+The a steeple and gilded rooster shaped weather vane were added back in 6th June, 2022.
+On the 81 year anniversary of the churches destruction, the church bells rang again for the first time since 1941.
+On the 29th February, 2024, the church was consecrated by archbishop Urmas Viilma, Estonian president Alar Karis was also present at the consecration.
+It is being planned to renovate the roof and roof constructions of the church next.